J. Mason Brewer: Early career

 In 1932, while in Austin, Brewer met J. Frank Dobie, then the secretary and editor of the Texas Folklore Society.
 According to Byrd, Dobie was the "biggest influence on [Brewer's] career as a writer".
 Also in 1932, the Society published a collection of African-American folktales collected by Brewer that was entitled "Juneteenth".
-He studied folklore formally for the first time at Indiana University, under the direction of Stith Thompson, ultimately earning his Master of Arts degree there in 1933.
+He studied folklore formally for the first time at Indiana University Bloomington, under the direction of Stith Thompson, ultimately earning his Master of Arts degree there in 1933.
 That same year, he published Negrito: Negro Dialect Poems of the Southwest.
 In 1936, he wrote The Negro in Texas History for the occasion of the Texas Centennial.

 After teaching for a year at Claflin College in Orangeburg, South Carolina, Brewer returned to the newly renamed Huston-Tillotson College in 1943 to serve as Chairman of the Department of English Language and Literature, as well as Director of Research.
 During summers, he also taught at Texas Southern University in Houston.
 In 1945, Brewer published Humorous Folktales of the South Carolina Negro.
 The next year he published Mexican Border Ballads and Other Lore, which included his story collection entitled "John Tales", with the Texas Folklore Society.
 The "John Tales" feature the eponymous John, who according to Glasrud and Jordan is "the trickster hero of the southern plantation [who] always comes out victorious in his contests with the slave owner or overseer."
 In 1947, Brewer privately published a volume of works entitled More Truth Than Poetry.
 With illustrations drawn by H. E. Johnson, Glasrud and Jordan describe this volume of poetry as "Brewer at his sardonic best".